soundcloud/soundcloud-ruby/README.md

 # Soundcloud API Wrapper
 ## Description
-The Soundcloud gem is a thin wrapper for the Soundcloud API based of the httparty gem.
+The Soundcloud gem is a thin wrapper for the Soundcloud API based off of the httparty gem.
-It is providing simple methods to handle authorization and to execute HTTP calls.
+It provides simple methods to handle authorization and to execute HTTP calls.

 ## Requirements
 * httmultiparty